ki-li06/BenfordsLaw/README.md

 # BenfordsLaw
-I devloped this code for my W-Seminararbeit about the Benford's Law (https://en.wikipedia.org/wiki/Benford%27s_law).
+I developed this code for my W-Seminararbeit about the [Benford's Law](https://en.wikipedia.org/wiki/Benford%27s_law).
-It analyzes the Gemeindeverzeichnis (like a list of all countys in Germany, download the latest Excel-File from https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/_inhalt.html#101366) on its conformity to Benford's Law.
+It analyzes the Gemeindeverzeichnis (like a list of all countys in Germany, download the latest Excel-File from [here](https://www.destatis.de/DE/Themen/Laender-Regionen/Regionales/Gemeindeverzeichnis/_inhalt.html#101366)) on its conformity to Benford's Law.
-To start this code, you have place first follwing files in directorys or create such directories.
+To start this code, you have to place first follwing files in directorys or create such directories.

 1) ExcelSheets
 2) ExcelSheets/Input
-3) ExcelSheets/Input/Gemeindeverzeichnis - Vorlage.xlsx
-    where you can create this file by
+3) ExcelSheets/Input/Gemeindeverzeichnis - Vorlage.xlsx ; you can create this file by
     1) creating a copy of the original Gemeindeverzeichnis file
     2) copying the 2nd sheet
     3) renaming the sheet to "GemeindeverzeichnisGekürzt"